Warranty of Infringement: Everything You Need to Know

 The guarantee of infringement does not apply if the buyer of the goods provides the seller with specifications or blueprints that the vendor uses to make the goods.
 In this situation, it is assumed that the buyer is better informed with regards to the origins of the specifications being supplied and will not hold the seller responsible for any claims against the goods.

 In addition, the warranty of infringement does not extend to how the buyer will use the goods after they are sold.
 This means that, for example, if a seller manufactures components, they are only required to guarantee that the components themselves do not infringe any intellectual property.
 If the buyer subsequently uses them to create a product that infringes intellectual property, then the seller will not be held responsible for your buyer's later infringement.

 How Can Sellers Protect Themselves?

 Sellers who want to ensure that they fall under the protection of the UCC and the warranty of infringement need to ensure that a few provisions are included writing a contract of sale.
 The first provision is to ensure that it is clearly stated that the seller is a merchant.
 This can be done with a simple provision like “The seller is a merchant who regularly deals in goods of the kind.”

 When the seller supplies the design or specification of the goods, the contract should make it explicit that this has happened with the addition of a provision stating this.
 An example of such a provision is “The Buyer agrees to supply all designs and specification of the product.
 The seller will adhere to these designs.”

 If you need help with the Warranty of Infringement, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.